Investigating Gender Euphoria and Dysphoria on TikTok: Characterization and Comparison: Analysis

-To explore what are the words the video creators usually use to title their videos(\textbf{RQ2}), we can exploit the paralleled methods that we did in answering RQ1.
-Instead of comments, we apply them to TikTok's video descriptions under the gender dysphoria and gender euphoria hashtags.
+To explore the words that video creators use to title their videos (\textbf{RQ2}), we apply the same methods as in RQ1 to TikTok video descriptions under the gender dysphoria and gender euphoria hashtags.